deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 kesl-control --set-settings 1 --add-exclusion /var/log/pods
 ```

+{% alert level="info" %}
-_Note:_ when adding, a notification may be shown that some directories do not exist.
+When adding, a notification may be shown that some directories do not exist.
 The rule will still be added (this is expected behavior).
+{% endalert %}

 ### Task 2.
 Scan My Computer